 Extend the life of everything from white jeans to flip flops.

-Maybe it’s because we actually want to spend time outside, but our summer clothing and accessories seem to take more of a beating then those we don during cooler months.
-To that end, below is your go-to guide (from the most expert of experts) on how to keep each treasured piece of warm-weather-wear looking good as new for next year—and the one after that.
+Maybe it’s because we actually want to spend time outside when the weather heats up, but our summer clothing and accessories seem to take more of a beating then those we don during cooler months.
+To remedy the situation and help keep them looking good-as-new, below is your go-to guide (from the most expert of experts in footwear, handbags, clothing, and sunglasses) on how to keep each treasured piece of warm-weather-wear looking as fresh as the day you bought it for next year—and the one after that.

 Comfortable, effortless, and chic.
 How could you not want to wear these every single day that the sun is shining and the temp is over 70 degrees?
 To make sure your favorite pair is around for the long haul, follow the wisdom of shoe designer-extraordinaire, Stuart Weitzman: